szczyglis-dev/python-lottery-dataset-analyze/README.md

 # Python Lottery Dataset Analyze

 **Jupyter's notebook illustrating several methods for analyzing a dataset with the historical results of various lotteries.
 The example shows how to analyze the linear relationship between individual fields, using the extension of the data set with astronomical data, and shows how to visualize the distribution of numbers at individual positions.
-The Skyfield package is used to calculate the distances between celestial bodies, this data is then appended to the dataset.**
+"Skyfield" package is used to calculate the distances between celestial bodies, this data is then appended to the dataset.**

 ## Requirements